Archbold Women's Center

 Stereotactic Core Biopsy

 This minimally invasive procedure eliminates unnecessary breast surgery.
-The patient's surgeon, a radiologist and technologists work together as a team to perform this relatively painless procedure.
-The patient lies in the prone position on a table and a core biopsy needle extracts tissue samples from the breast.
+The patient's primary care physician, a radiologist and technologists work together as a team on this relatively painless procedure.
+A core biopsy needle extracts tissue samples from the breast.
 Samples are then sent to our histology lab for pathology findings.

 Ultrasound Guided Biopsies

 If a lump is found to be solid or with solid components, the radiologist may order an ultrasound-guided core biopsy to extract samples of the tissue for pathology.
 If the lump is fluid filled, a cyst aspiration may be recommended.
 The size and discomfort of the cyst determines the need for this procedure.